 Policy 2.29: Except as allowed under Conservation Open Space Element Policy 2.21 no shoreline protection structure shall be permitted for the sole purpose of protecting an accessory structure.
-Any such accessory structure shall be removed if it is determined that the structure is in danger from erosion, flooding or wave uprush and that a shoreline protection structure is necessary to protect it or if the adjacent bluff edge encroaches to within 10 feet of the structure as a result of erosion, landslide or other form of bluff collapse.
-Accessory structures, including, but are not limited to, trails, overlooks, benches, signs, stairs, landscaping features, and similar design elements shall be constructed and designed to be removed or relocated in the event of threat from erosion, bluff failure or wave hazards.
+Any such accessory structure shall be removed if it is determined that the structure is in danger from erosion, flooding or wave uprush and that a shoreline protection structure is necessary to protect it or if the adjacent bluff edge encroaches to within 10 feet of the structures, including, but are not limited to, trails, overlooks, benches, signs, stairs, landscaping features, and similar design elements shall be constructed and designed to be removed or relocated in the event of threat from erosion, bluff failure or wave hazards.